skilesare/immortality/a_new_constitution/article-i---commentary.md

 ---

-_And Finally,_

-_To make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution in the Government, or in any Department or Officer thereof._

-_Section.
-9._

-_The Migration of such Persons as any of the States shall think proper to admit, shall not be prohibited or taxed by the Congress._

-_The Privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it._

-_No Bill of Attainder or ex post facto Law shall be passed._

-_No Tax or Duty shall be laid on Articles exported from any State._

-_No Preference shall be given by any Regulation of Commerce or Revenue to the Ports of one State over those of another: nor shall Vessels bound to, or from, one State, be obliged to enter, clear, or pay Duties in another._

-_No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law; and a regular Statement and Account of the Receipts and Expenditures of all public Money shall be published from time to time._

 _Any information collected by the government with the use of money from the Treasury shall be collected in a way that it may be easily made available to any requesting accounted citizen in as small a time frame as technology shall reasonably allow._